FlukeyFiddler/IronMechMode/README.md

 This is crazy-ass "Hey let's use a mod that messes with save files in a bug-ridden game and a month-old modding community, Yeah!
 Whoop Whoop!"

-S.O.L. aims to give BT a rouge-like experience.
+S.O.L. aims to give BT a rogue-like experience.
 It will auto-save during the campaign and in combat and disallow loading.
 No save-scumming, no "ah let's try to get those reinforcements too", and maybe even "run awaaaay!" from time to time.